Louis Brody

-Louis Brody (born Ludwig M'bebe Mpessa; 15 February 1896 – 11 February 1951) was a Cameroonian-born German film actor, musician and showfighter.
+Louis Brody (born Ludwig M'bebe Mpessa; 15 February 1892 – 11 February 1951) was a Cameroonian-born German film actor, musician and showfighter.

+Biography

-Brody was born in Douala, in the German colony of Kamerun, now Cameroon.
-His career began in the 1920s after he moved to Germany and lasted uninterrupted throughout the Nazi regime till his death in 1951.
-Brody engaged also in political work in favour of Afro-Germans as part of the African Aid Organisation, established by and for Afro-Germans living in Germany.
-In 1938 he married a woman from Danzig.
+Brody was born in Douala, in the German colony of Kamerun.
+His career began in the 1910s after he moved to Germany and lasted uninterrupted throughout the Nazi regime till his death in 1951.
+Brody engaged also in political work in favour of Afro-Germans as part of the African Aid Organisation, established by and for Afro-Germans living in Germany and was co-founder and president of the Liga zur Verteidigung der Negerrasse.
+In 1938 he married Erika Diek, the daughter of Mandenga Diek; she was an Afro-German woman from Danzig.
 Brody remained active and successful as an artist during World War II.